With so many people training to be therapists, are there enough clients to go around?

-What that means for counsellors is people are more likely to seek out help.
+What that means for therapists is people are more likely to seek out help.

 Watch any show on TV, and you’ll see that people are often directed to get help.
 Jeez, even Jeremy Kyle has his own dedicated on show counsellor (or he did till the scandal).

 Going to counselling is no longer seen as something for the crazy, weak or self indulgent, it's seen as a way to get help.
 It's being normalised.